snhirsch/mustang-midi-bridge/README.md

 A special thanks to the original developer and contributors to 'PLUG', from whence the Mustang USB interface code is stolen.

+# Status

+Currently, the following elements of the Mustang Floor MIDI spec are
+implemented:

+  + Patch change
+  + EFX bypass (on/off)
+  + Amp CC messages (except for on/off)

+I'm using WinPCAP and tshark to snoop communication and plan to implement all features accessible from the Fender FUSE application.
+However, some targets listed in the MIDI spec (e.g. amplifier on/off, tuner mode) are not controllable from FUSE and it may take some time and luck to figure out the protocol.

 # Prerequisites